Huang-Libo/Notebook/Swift/LanguageGuide/Generics.md

 The `Container` protocol declares an associated type called `Item`, written as `associatedtype Item`.
 The protocol doesn’t define what Item is, that information is left for any conforming type to provide.

-Nonetheless, the `Item` alias provides a way to refer to the type of the items in a Container, and to define a type for use with the `append(_:)` method and subscript, to ensure that the expected behavior of any `Container` is enforced.
+Nonetheless, the `Item` alias provides a way to refer to the type of the items in a Container, and to define a type for use with the `append(_:)` method and *subscript*, to ensure that the expected behavior of any `Container` is enforced.

 Here’s a version of the nongeneric `IntStack` type from [Generic Types](#generic-types) above, adapted to conform to the `Container` protocol: